 Many national and international exchange programs are available to NAU students.
 For more information on these types of opportunities, please contact the Center for International Education HERE.

-Also, many cooperative education opportunities are available so you can gain “real world” work experience in your discipline before graduation (information available from the Career and Intern Coordinator, FCB).
+Also, many cooperative education opportunities are available so you can gain “real world” work experience in your discipline before graduation (contact the Career Development Office for more information).
 Students usually take advantage of these opportunities in their junior year.

 The FCB Program Fee allows the FCB to provide outstanding support to students.
 The fee is charged to any student who is a business major and who is a junior, senior or post-baccalaureate student.
 All students meeting the criteria pay the fee.
 The fee pays for staff and programs in the Advising Office, the Career Development Office and the Business Communication Center.